sampsyo/cs6120/content/blog/2022-05-20-Banked_Memory_Compiler_Backend_in_MLIR/index.md

 ### Lowering AMC Dialect down to Calyx

 Lowering AMC to Calyx is currently the least developed part of the lowering flow, for a number of reasons.
 Lowering to Calyx turned out to be much more challenging than expected, especially when handling merge and arbitrate operations.
 Directly lowering merge and arbitrate operations to Calyx requires generators that can generate optimized Calyx components for each possible version of these primitives (address size, bit width, number of input and output ports, etc.).
-For these reasons, we are considering a more abstract intermediary language that arbitrate and merge can be lowered to before calyx to simplify the process.
-This would also be helpful when supporting new primitives such as split_aggregated.
+For these reasons, we are considering a more abstract intermediary language that arbitrate and merge can be lowered to before Calyx to simplify the process.
+This would also be helpful when supporting new primitives such as `split_aggregated`.

 Calyx and the Calyx dialect also need some modifications to support a wider range of memories that can be generated by AMC.
 For example, Calyx does not currently support multiported memories or memories that generate verilog with a specific memory primtive (BRAM, UltraRAM, etc.).
 In theory, these primtives could be added through a Calyx library, but this is also currently unsupported by the Calyx MLIR Dialect.